Wars of the Three Kingdoms: Aftermath

-English Protestants experienced religious freedom during the Interregnum, but there was none for English Catholics.
+Some English Protestants experienced religious freedom during the Interregnum, but there was none for English Catholics.
 During the term of their control, the Puritan partisans abolished the Church of England and the House of Lords.
 Cromwell denounced the Rump Parliament and dissolved it by force, but he failed to establish an acceptable alternative.
 Nor did he and his supporters move in the direction of popular democracy, as the more radical Parliamentarians (the Levellers) wanted.

 During the Interregnum, the New Model Army occupied Ireland and Scotland.
 In Ireland, the new government confiscated almost all lands belonging to Irish Catholics as punishment for the rebellion of 1641; harsh Penal Laws also restricted this community.
 Thousands of Parliamentarian soldiers settled in Ireland on confiscated lands.
 The Commonwealth abolished the Parliaments of Ireland and Scotland.
 In theory, these countries had representation in the English Parliament, but as this body never held real powers, representation was ineffective.
 When Cromwell died in 1658 the Commonwealth fell apart—but without major violence.
 Historians record that adroit politicians of the time, especially George Monck, prevailed over the looming crisis; Monck in particular was deemed the victor sine sanguine, i.e., "without blood", of the Restoration crisis.
 And in 1660, Charles II was restored as king of England, Scotland, and Ireland.

 Under the English Restoration the political system returned to the prewar constitutional position.
 Although Charles II's Declaration of Breda in April 1660 had offered reconciliation and promised a general pardon for crimes committed during the English Civil War, the new regime executed or imprisoned for life those directly involved in the regicide of Charles I. Royalists dug up Cromwell's corpse and performed a posthumous execution.
 The religiously and politically motivated individuals held responsible for the wars suffered harsh repression.
 Scotland and Ireland regained their Parliaments, some Irish retrieved confiscated lands, and the New Model Army was disbanded.
 However, the issues which had caused the wars—religion, the powers of Parliament vis-á-vis the king, and the relationships between the three kingdoms—remained unresolved or, more accurately, postponed, only to re-emerge as matters disputed again and leading to the Glorious Revolution of 1688.
 Only later did the broader features of modern Britain, foreshadowed in the civil wars, emerge permanently; namely: a Protestant constitutional monarchy with a strong standing army under civilian control.